-- PARENTS are the best teacher and most effective role model for their children.
-Thus, in these reunions you will receive training and materials for at home formational activities to be done during the month with your own children (including games, crafts, etc.).
-Enrolled families will receive training and all necessary materials and books in either English or Spanish.
+- These family meetings train PARENTS—the best teacher and effective model for their children—in formational activities to do with their own children (including games, crafts, etc.).
+Enrolled families receive all necessary materials and books, in either English or Spanish.

-Below you will find additional information, including a full explanation of the FAMILY OF FAITH Program, fee, schedule, the 2020-21 calendar, short videos, and a “FAQ” section in both English and Spanish.
+Below is a fuller explanation of the program, signup form, fee, schedule, calendar, videos, and a “FAQ” section in both English and Spanish.

-An increasing number of parishes around the USA have applied this program and achieved great success, revitalizing the faith of their students, parents, and parishes with the program.
+An increasing number of parishes around the USA have implemented this program with great success, revitalizing the faith of their students, parents, and parishes.

-To take a quick look at the program concept, please click on this video.
+This video gives a quick look at the program concept.